 Coriander seeds are an excellent way to aid weight loss.
 Because they boost your metabolism, you burn more fat when you exercise and continue burning fat throughout the day.
 They also contain compounds that can help change how your body processes fat, so it dissolves away and doesn't get stored on your body.

-Can improve digestion
+Coriander Seeds can improve digestion

 Scientists aren't sure how it works, but some think the antibacterial properties in the seeds can also help with other digestive issues such as gas, cramping, and irritable bowel syndrome.
 This helps keep your gut healthy, prevents infection, and ensures you stay healthy while on a restrictive diet.
+Read:

 If you want to know more ways to help improve your digestion and deal with symptoms such as bloating, cramps, and indigestion, check out these other teas that could help.

 How are coriander seeds different from the herb?

 Coriander seeds and the coriander herb you use in cooking are from the same plant.
 It's all from the Coriandrum sativum plant, sometimes called Chinese parsley, dhania, and cilantro.
 The leaves are used as a herb, and the seeds are usually ground up and used as a spice.
 Or, the seeds can be left in some water to create dhania water.